indeedeng/iwf/README.md

 # Why iWF

-## If you are familar with Cadence/Temporal
+## If you are familiar with Cadence/Temporal
 * See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for what problems it is solving
 * See [Design doc](https://docs.google.com/document/d/1BpJuHf67ibaOWmN_uWw_pbrBVyb6U1PILXyzohxA5Ms/edit) for how it works